Creamy Mushroom Pasta

 c) Herbs - I did actually play around with different herbs in this recipe and both Thyme and/or Tarragon work really well.
 I've kept this recipe without either because it's a great base recipe and tastes delicious as it is.
 Adding either of these herbs do change the taste quite considerably, but feel free to add if you're confident you'll enjoy the addition.
 In both instances, just a small amount will work fine.

-d) Calories - Based on using 1 tbsp Olive Oil for frying
+e) Calories - Based on using 1 tbsp Olive Oil for frying and divided by 4:

 Calories: 325kcal | Carbohydrates: 38.91g | Protein: 8.34g | Fat: 16.27g | Saturated Fat: 9.75g | Polyunsaturated Fat: 0.89g | Monounsaturated Fat: 4.69g | Cholesterol: 51mg | Sodium: 163mg | Potassium: 216mg | Fiber: 5.7g | Sugar: 3.44g | Vitamin A: 2100IU | Vitamin C: 6.6mg | Calcium: 110mg | Iron: 1.4mg